cainlouis/Sushi_Lazy_Loading_Animation/exercises/02_chrome_dev_tools.md

 [^events]: Found at the bottom of network tab, 7.09 s and 9.20 s respectively is what I got

-*What resource type is downloaded using HTTP/1.1?*
+*What resource type is downloaded using HTTP/1.1?* (Right-click on the table columns and check Protocol if you don't see it.)

 Jump to answer[^http]